ZUFANAWITHAG/simple_shell/README.md

-simple shell repository for team project
+team project on the simple shell
+0x16.
+C - Simple Shell